LearnersBlock/learners-block/README.md

 Note: Ensure Docker has access to sufficient 'CPUs' and memory via the Docker preferences page before running.

-#### Library

-Development of the Library interface takes place on a [separate repository](https://github.com/LearnersBlock/library), which is mirrored in this repository at `/frontend/apps/library`.
-By default, it points to the `main` branch.
-The Library is served as part of the Docker development environment with hot-reload enabled although pull requests should be made to the [Library repository](https://github.com/LearnersBlock/library).

 #### Using the environments

 After the containers start, required Node modules will be installed and development services run.
 This may take some time on the first run, please be patient.